Okay, so Obama's out there now saying, time to stop debating and time to work together.

 Well, easy for you to say.

-If Democrat regimes do allow people to live in the streets, they'll take kick them out of the shelters, kick them out of the institutions, and move them into the gutters.
+They'll take, kick them out of the shelters, kick them out of the institutions, and move them into the gutters.

-Uh Democrat regimes do that.
+Democrat regimes do.

-It's called fairness.
+That's called fairness.

-Don't smirk, Snerdly.
+Don't smirk, snerdly.

 It has been a career objective.

-I got I get really bummed out.
+I get really bummed out.

-Okay, so I've I I've call me lucky.
+Okay, so I've call me lucky.

 But I have achieved it.

-I think by the way, who knows?
+I think, and by the way, who knows?

 I could lose everything.

-At some you never know, but my my career objective has been that I don't want to have to depend on anybody for anything I need.
+But my career objective has been that I don't want to have to depend on anybody for anything I need and most of what I want.

-Certainly not, and I've been able to pull it off.
+And I've been able to pull it off.

-And I I um I mention this to people, and well, yeah, well, you're not very typical.
+Well, yeah, well, you're not very typical.

 Well, easy for you.